Do Not Create Constant Collection Classes

 If it is not obvious where to write the new code then the chaos begins.

-It breaches the Single Responsibility Principle because such classes may contain information for more different functionality.
+It breaches the because such classes may contain information for more different functionality.

 At a certain point, a class must be tested and finished, in order to have a reliable code.
 But constant collections are loose and generic, so they are practically never finished.
 When you look at such a class, you cannot decide whether it is finished or not.